FOREX-Dollar teeters as inflation test looms

 Some think tapering could be hastened, and the dollar boosted, if U.S. inflation runs hotter than the 0.4% monthly clip that economists expect.
 For the ECB, the focus is on any signs of an imminent slowdown to its bond buying programme.

 Both are due on Thursday and the anticipation has all but killed volatility in major currencies, as traders assume a wait-and-see stance.
-The euro EUR=EBS was steady at $1.2174 early in the Asia session, while the dollar held firm at 109.42 Japanese yen JPY=EBS.
+The euro EUR=EBS was steady at $1.2179 in the Asia session, while the dollar held at 109.47 yen JPY=EBS.

-Deutsche Bank's Currency Volatility Index .DBCVIX hit its lowest level since February 2020 overnight.
-The U.S. dollar index =USD is parked at 90.107.
+Deutsche Bank's Currency Volatility Index .DBCVIX hit its lowest level since February 2020 on Tuesday.
+The U.S. dollar index =USD was parked at 90.090.

 "Markets need reassurance that the global economic recovery isn't under threat from either dangerous strains of COVID, or from the Fed being forced to change tack (on stimulus) much earlier than expected," said Societe Generale currency strategist Kit Juckes.